A grassroot environmental initiative

 Our Mission Statement

-(En) Green Vests is a grassroot initiative that focuses on the encouragement and development of a healthy, sustainable, and environmentally friendly community starting in the Jdeidet-Ghazir and Qattine area.(Fr) Green Vests est une initiative de base qui se concentre sur l'encouragement et le développement d'une communauté saine, durable et respectueuse de l'environnement à partir de la région de Jdeidet-Ghazir et Qattine.
+(En) Green Vests is a grassroot initiative that focuses on the encouragement and development of a healthy, sustainable, and environmentally friendly community starting in the Jdeidet-Ghazir and Qattine region.(Fr) Green Vests est une initiative de base qui se concentre sur l'encouragement et le développement d'une communauté saine, durable et respectueuse de l'environnement à partir de la région de Jdeidet-Ghazir et Qattine.

 Our Goals